vlang/vls/README.md

+> **NOTE!**: You are reading a developmental branch of VLS that uses the Tree-sitter Parser.
+This is not meant for the general public as it does not do any language features at this moment.

 > VLS is a work-in-progress, pre-alpha language server.
 It may not be guaranteed to work reliably on your system due to memory management issues and other factors.

 # vls